 Some clinical trials and animal studies support this use.

 - You are hypersensitive to soy products.

-- You are taking tamoxifen: Animal studies have shown that genistein, a soy isoflavone, may reduce the effects of tamoxifen on estrogen-dependent breast cancer.
+- You are taking tamoxifen: Animal studies have shown that genistein may reduce the effects of tamoxifen on estrogen-dependent breast cancer.

 - You are taking aromatase Inhibitors: Soy-based supplements may reduce the effects of aromatase inhibitors used in breast cancer treatment.

 - You are taking cytochrome P450 substrate drugs: Soymilk and miso may make them less effective.

 - You are taking P-Glycoprotein substrate drugs: Soymilk and miso may make them less effective.